 If the setting, outfits and vibe are right, I like to set up a few formal, editorial style images at my pre-wedding shoots.
 Having one person standing and one sitting is a great way to create interest in the photo and have something different to the usual romantic images.

 8. Both sitting

-Having both of you sit next to each other get a wide range of photos.
+Having both of you sit next to each other get a wide range of photos at your pre-wedding shoot.
 You can photograph the pose front-on, or close up from above for a different perspective.

 9. The lift

 One of my favourite pre-wedding shoot poses to photograph is the lift.
 There are many ways to lift someone up, but I find this way looks the best in photos and enables you to have that all-important face-to-face connection.
 Have him scoop you up under your butt, keep your faces close, and kick one leg up to create an interesting body shape.
 This looks good as a close up or further away to capture the scenery.